Meet Our College Essay Team

 Liza Cochran stewards the education vision at Write the World, working with community members to develop innovative writing curriculum and programming.
 An educator and writer, Liza has designed and implemented writing curriculum in high schools, colleges, and community centers across the US, including the Colorado Rocky Mountain School, Emerson College, and Grub Street Writing Center.
 Since 2016, Liza has served as a Teaching Fellow at Harvard's Graduate School of Education.
 She holds a Bachelor’s degree from Brown University and a Masters in Fine Arts degree from Emerson College.
 Liza loves helping young writers find their authentic voice on the page, as they take this exciting step toward their college career.

-Product Manager - College Essay & Workshops
+Program Manager - College Essay & Workshops

 Janelle is an educator and writer whose novels have been featured in the New York Times book review and listed as part of Bank Street College's Best Children's Books.
 Originally from Miami, Florida, she received her BA in English Literature at Davidson College.
 Her passion for writing led her to New York City to work at Simon & Schuster, where she gained experience in editing and educational marketing.
 After publishing, Janelle pursued a Masters degree in Special Education and taught in K-12 schools for ten years.
 She has since hosted writing workshops and mentored hundreds of students to help them achieve postsecondary success.
 Her experience in education and in narrative writing has equipped her to guide young writers through the college essay process and empower them to share their stories in the best light possible.